bisq-network/bisq/apitest/docs/api-beta-test-guide.md

 withdrawfunds               Send trade proceeds to an external wallet.
 ```
 The last two mutually exclusive commands (`keepfunds` or `withdrawfunds`) may seem unnecessary, but they are critical
-because they inform the server that a trade’s state can be set to `CLOSED`.
-Please close out your trades with one or
+because they inform the Bisq node that a trade’s state can be set to `CLOSED`.
+Please close out your trades with one
-the other command.
+or the other command.

 Each of the CLI commands above takes one argument:  `--trade-id=<trade-id>`:
 ```